Electrical & Computer Engineering

 Cat I (offered at least 1x per Year).

 Embedded computers are literally everywhere in modern life.
-On any given day we interact with and depend on dozens of small computers to make coffee, run cell phones, take pictures, play music play, control elevators, manage the emissions and antilock brakes in our automobile, control a home security system, and so on.
+On any given day we interact with and depend on dozens of small computers to make coffee, run cell phones, take pictures, play music, control elevators, manage the emissions and antilock brakes in our automobile, control a home security system, and so on.
 Using popular everyday devices as case studies, students in this course are introduced to the unique computing and design challenges posed by embedded systems.
 Students will then solve real-world design problems using small, resource constrained (time/memory/power) computing platforms.
 The hardware and software structure of modern embedded devices and basic interactions between embedded computers and the physical world will also be covered in lecture and as part of laboratory experiments.
-In the laboratory, emphasis is placed on interfacing embedded processors with common sensors and devices (e.g. temperature sensors, keypads, LCD display, SPI ports, pulse width modulated motor controller outputs) while developing the skills needed to use embedded processors in systems design.
+In the laboratory, emphasis is placed on interfacing embedded processors with common sensors and devices (e.g. temperature sensors, keypads, LCD displays, SPI ports, pulse width modulated motor controller outputs) while developing the skills needed to use embedded processors in systems design.
 This course is also appropriate for RBE and other engineering and CS students interested in learning about embedded system theory and design.
 Topics: Number/data representations, embedded system design using C, microprocessor and microcontroller architecture, program development and debugging tools for a small target processor, hardware/software dependencies, use of memory mapped peripherals, design of event driven software, time and resource management, applications case studies.
 Lab Exercises: Students will solve commonly encountered embedded processing problems to implement useful systems.
 Starting with a requirements list students will use the knowledge gained during the lectures to implement solutions to problems which explore topics such as user interfaces and interfacing with the physical world, logic flow, and timing and time constrained programming.
 Exercises will be performed on microcontroller and/or microprocessor based embedded systems using cross platform development tools appropriate to the target platform.
 Note: Students who have received credit for ECE 2801 may not receive credit for ECE 2049.

 ECE 2112.
 Electromagnetic Fields